7 Best Test Management Software in 2025

 Key Features of Testomat.io

-• BDD-first workflow: Gherkin editor, Living Docs, and version control for reusable test suites.
+• BDD-first workflow: Built-in Gherkin editor with Living Docs and version control for reusable BDD test suites.

-• 25+ test automation frameworks supported, including Cypress, Playwright, Selenium, and WebdriverIO, plus a open REST API for scripted pushes.
+• Broad automation support: Compatible with 25+ test frameworks (Cypress, Playwright, Selenium, WebdriverIO, etc.) and offers an open REST API for scripted test result pushes.

-• Bidirectional Jira plugin, GitHub/GitLab webhooks, and seamless integration with Jenkins, Azure DevOps, and CircleCI.
+• DevOps integrations: Bidirectional Jira plugin, GitHub/GitLab webhooks, and seamless hookups with Jenkins, Azure DevOps, CircleCI, and other CI/CD tools.

 Pros of Testomat.io

-• AI assistance slashes time spent building large test cycles and keeps testing efforts aligned with release scope.
+• AI assistance dramatically reduces time spent building large test suites and keeps testing efforts aligned with each release’s scope.

-• Rich custom fields and embedded version control satisfy regulated teams without losing ease of use for small squads.
+• Rich custom fields and built-in version control satisfy strict compliance teams without compromising ease of use for smaller squads.

 Cons of Testomat.io